 Requirements for the Major

-Ten courses: Sociology 101, 303, and 306, the statistics requirement, the Senior Capstone Experience, five additional courses in sociology; and Sociology 001-002.
-(Students with a double major in sociology and psychology, economics, or business management and who complete a research methods course or sequence in one of those majors may omit Sociology 306, but must then take a sixth sociology elective.)
+Ten courses: Sociology 101, 303, and 306, the statistics requirement (MAT 109, BUS 109, or PSY 209), the Senior Capstone Experience, five additional courses in sociology; and Sociology 491-492.
+(Students with a double major in sociology and psychology and who complete a research methods course or sequence in psychology may omit Sociology 306, but must then take a sixth sociology elective.)

-Sociology 101 is prerequisite for the major in sociology.
-Additionally, prospective majors should complete at least two additional sociology courses by the end of their sophomore year, and the major’s statistics requirement, which must be satisfied no later than the fall semester of junior year to avoid later problems in completing the Senior Capstone Experience.
+Sociology 101 is the prerequisite for the major in sociology.
+Additionally, prospective majors should complete at least two additional sociology courses by the end of their sophomore year, and the major’s statistics requirement in advance of taking the Research Methods course.
+Students should plan to take the Research Methods and Social Theory courses in their junior year in preparation for using those skills throughout work on the Senior Capstone Experience.

-During the senior year, each sociology major completes a major independent research project with the guidance of one of the department’s sociologists.
-Senior Capstone Experiences integrate the diverse learning that students have accomplished throughout their undergraduate years, not only within the major, but also across the liberal arts and sciences.
-Work on the Capstone is supported by the student’s capstone advisor, and by some of the work of the Sociology Senior Seminars, SOC 001 taken during the fall semester and SOC 002 taken during the spring semester.
+During the senior year, each sociology major completes a major independent research project with the guidance of one of the department’s faculty.
+Senior Capstone Experiences integrate the diverse learning that students have accomplished throughout their undergraduate years, not only within the major but also across the liberal arts and sciences.
+During their junior year, students will learn about constructing research proposals and the steps to carrying out their own research and analysis in preparation for completing the Senior Capstone Experience.
+The range both of topics and methods is broad; the Capstone Experience is an independent research project, on a topic of the student’s choosing, with the guidance of a faculty member to assure that it is both significant and capable of completion in the time available.
+Work on the Capstone is supported by the student’s capstone advisor, and by some of the work of the Sociology Senior Seminars, SOC 491 taken during the fall semester and SOC 492 taken during the spring semester.

 Requirements for the Minor